Guruzeta/guruzeta.github.io/_pages/cv.md

 **Research Intern** — *Aalto Science Institute (AScI), Finland*
 *Apr 2020 – May 2021*
 - Selected for the prestigious AScI International Internship Program.
-- Investigated fluctuations in non-centrosymmetric superconductors under Dr. Alexander Zyuzin, studying the effects of spin–orbit coupling on thermodynamic observables
+- Investigated fluctuations in non-centrosymmetric superconductors under Dr. Alexander Zyuzin, studying the effects of spin–orbit coupling on thermodynamic observables.
+- Extended this work into my bachelor's thesis which also investigated odd-parity superconductors.

 **Research Intern** — *National Institute of Science Education and Research (NISER), Bhubaneswar, India*
 *May 2018 – Aug 2018*